digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 * ``INT64_TO_NUMERIC : ∀ (α : nat) .
 'Int64' → 'Numeric' α``

   Returns a numeric representation of the integer.
 The scale of the output and the output is given by the type parameter `α`.
-Throws an error in case of overflow.
+Throws an ``ArithmeticError`` exception in case of overflow.

 * ``NUMERIC_TO_INT64 : ∀ (α : nat) .
 'Numeric' α → 'Int64'``

   Returns the integral part of the given numeric -- in other words, rounds towards 0.
 The scale of the input and the output is given by the type parameter `α`.
-Throws an error in case of overflow.
+Throws an ``ArithmeticError`` exception in case of overflow.

 * ``TIMESTAMP_TO_UNIX_MICROSECONDS : 'Timestamp' → 'Int64'``